TZer0/tzer0.github.io/discord.md

 10. Discord still parses parts of embeds - especially tweets.
 11. Discord often crashes when trying to stream or when you stop streaming.
 12. A lot of things that ought to have been standard is something you need to do via a bot.
+13. No way to avoid having someone on the top of the authority-chain, having a properly democratic server is impossible.

 Securing your server with an airlock (people have to ask moderators to be let in):